neuralvis/elpa-mirror/gnu/multishell-readme.txt

 Change Log:

+* 2020-10-28 1.1.8 Ken Manheimer:
+  - Change back to having multishell-list require multishell, rather than the other way around, and remove now unnecessary new autoloads.
+  - Bump version for ELPA release.
 * 2020-10-28 1.1.7 Ken Manheimer:
   - Forward compatibility: 'cl-progv' rather than 'progv', resolves multishell-list error in recent emacs versions.